jensenhill/jensenhill.github.io/README.md

 > If you have already used Live Server on Visual Studio Code, then you likely won't need these instructions.
 However, please make sure to follow the section, `Modifying the program code`.
 The application will not function without adding an API key.

 ### What you'll need:
-- Camera device (built-in camera, web-cam, etc)
+- Camera device (built-in camera, webcam, etc)
 - Live server (e.g. Live Server extension on VS Code, see instructions for more info)
 - Compatible browser ([latest version of major browsers](https://github.com/jensenhill/jensenhill.github.io/wiki/Supported-Devices-&-Browsers))
 - QR Codes to test (the [wiki page](https://github.com/jensenhill/jensenhill.github.io/wiki/Sample-QR-Codes-%E2%80%90-Test-Data#examples-all-supported-types) contains a few)